 Mountain Hardwear Optic 2.5

-Best Ultralight Tent: New for 2014, the Kinetic series from Easton combines extra space with lightweight materials for a three-person tent that weighs in under 3.5 pounds and is big enough to be your personal backcountry getaway (two person sleeping bag, bottle of wine and significant other not included).
-The secret is the carbon fiber pole system, which maximizes livable space by maintaining steep walls and an extra large gear vestibule.
+Best Ultralight Tent: The Kinetic series from Easton combines extra space with lightweight materials for a three-person tent that weighs in at 3 pounds and is big enough to be your personal backcountry getaway (two person sleeping bag, bottle of wine and significant other not included).
+The secret is the carbon fiber pole system, which maximizes livable space by maintaining steep walls and an extra large gear vestibule for three-season performance.

 Hilleberg Anjan 2